What is a defect?

 How we can help

-The Office of Fair Trading’s contracts are home owner friendly, especially compared to other standard form contracts.
-Nonetheless, building disputes are often inevitable.
-Engaging a specialist construction lawyer for Contract Review and Advice, allows you to manage your risks and administer your contract well.
-Additionally, a specialist construction lawyer can help you if you are in the middle of a building dispute.
+The Office of Fair Trading’s contracts are homeowner-friendly, especially when compared to other standard form contracts.
+However, building disputes can still arise.
+Engaging a specialist construction lawyer for Contract Review and Advice not only allows you to manage your risks and administer your contract effectively, but also provides invaluable support should you find yourself in the midst of a building dispute.